Chandan9898Kumar/bank_transfer/README.md

 2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
-5. Open a Pull Request
+5. Create a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support
+## 🆘 Support

-For support and questions, please open an issue in the repository.
+For support and questions:
+- Create an issue in the repository
+- Contact the development team
+- Check the documentation

+---

+**Built with ❤️ for secure and accessible banking**